 The emergence of these groups presents new opportunities to engage civil society, in collaboration with private and public sector partners, in addressing the urgent conservation challenges facing the hotspot.
-To this end, CEPF launched an investment program in Indo-Burma in 2013, building on the results of an earlier program, from 2008 to 2013.
-The program was initially expected to run for five years, until 2018.
-However, thanks to additional commitments of funding, it will now continue until 2020.
+To this end, CEPF launched an investment program in Indo-Burma in 2013, building on the result of an earlier program, from 2008 to 2013.
+The program was initially expected to run until 2018 but, thanks to additional commitments of funding, will now continue until 2020.
 Specifically, funding from CEPF's global donors has been complemented by two regional donors: the Margaret A. Cargill Foundation; and the Leona M. and Harry B. Helmsley Charitable Trust.
-This document presents an overview of the status of the CEPF grant portfolio at the end of the fourth year of the program.
+This document presents an overview of the status of the CEPF grants portfolio at the end of the fifth year of the new program.